 It’s rare that a scaling campaign will grow quickly right away.
 Instead, sustainable growth comes from incremental optimizations to the campaigns.
 You can achieve this by consistently testing elements of your advertising.

 We recommend brands create a learning agenda.
 The learning should outline a testing strategy that responds to campaign metrics and builds upon itself.
-The more tests you run, the more effective the campaign should become and the easier it should be to scale.
+The more tests you run, the more effective the campaign should become and the easier it should scale.